 Clepsydra released its fourth album ,“Tropicarium”, in May 2015 on the label Go Down Records.
 The album is enriched by the sound of a new member: Sandro Abbondanza playing the Fender Rhodes.

-Tropicarium, developed with the artist Andrea Di Felice and the DJ Andreas Mathis (both participating in lyrics writing), is a work starting from basic embryonic concepts such as a pencil sketch, a trip, a sound, a smell.
+Tropicarium, developed with the artist Andrea Di Felice and the DJ Andrea Mathis (both participating in lyrics writing), is a work starting from basic embryonic concepts such as a pencil sketch, a trip, a sound, a smell.

 This particular approach started a kind of “beehive” where everyone has raised their own “species”, making the 13 tracks visible through the canvas painted by Di Felice.